-Fees and costs can be deducted from investment returns or from the Fund's assets as a whole.
+Fees and costs can be paid directly from your account or deducted from investment returns or from the Fund's assets as a whole.

-Any additional fees that you may be charged by Perpetual Private for investing in the Fund via their Service should be set out in their disclosure document.
+If you are an indirect investor, any additional fees that you may be charged by Perpetual Private for investing in the Fund via their Service should be set out in their disclosure document.